scikit-hep/awkward/docs-sphinx/reference/ak.layout.IndexedOptionArray.rst

 .. py:method:: IndexedOptionArray.project(mask=None)

-Returns a non-:doc:`ak.types.OptionType` array containing only the valid elements with the ``index`` applied to reorder/duplicate elements.
+Returns a non-:class:`ak.types.OptionType` array containing only the valid elements with the ``index`` applied to reorder/duplicate elements.

 If ``mask`` is a signed 8-bit :class:`ak.layout.Index` in which ``0`` means valid